Dave's Travel Pages

 Inside the Olive Oil Museum in Sparti

 Inside the museum, you will find a lot of information about the history of the olive tree and the olive oil making procedure.
-You can see artifacts dating from ancient times, proving the significance of olive oil in everyday life.
+You can see artefacts dating from ancient times, proving the significance of olive oil in everyday life.

 A quick history of olive oil